 He has been active in the food industry as a board member of the Grocery Manufacturers of America and the Women’s Foodservice Forum (WFF), where he served as treasurer from 2003-2005.
 The WFF, an organization devoted to the promotion of opportunities for women executives, honored Bill with its President’s Award in 2005.
 The Rich Products Women’s Supporting Women organization also bestowed on him its Pioneer Award.

 In 2001, Bill and a fellow Buffalonian, Ted Walsh, participated in a cross-Alaska cycling trek to benefit AIDS vaccine research.
 In 2005, he published a book on the experience, titled, “The Ride: Cycling For Life” with proceeds benefiting the Roswell Park Cancer Institute.
 He later published a second book, “In All Her Steps,” a biography of his late mother Katherine Gisel.

 Over the past three decades, Bill has served on numerous boards.
-He is currently a member of the Confucius Institute Board of Directors for the State University of New York at Buffalo and is a former chairman of the board of trustees for the WNED public broadcasting organization.
-The Vice-Chairman of the John R. Oishei Foundation and the Josephine Goodyear Foundation, Bill is a former president of the Board of Trustees of the Nichols School.
+He currently serves as Chairman of both the John R. Oishei Foundation and the Josephine Goodyear Foundation.
+He is a former chairman of the board of trustees for the WNED public broadcasting organization and former president of the Board of Trustees of the Nichols School.